-The toxic pollution problems discussed below impacts more to the people who live near to the sources of pollution.
-These pollutants may cause serious health effects such as birth defects, development disorders, respiratory problems, cancer and in some cases can lead to death.
-Apart from this, it can also have adverse effect on wildlife and environment.
+The toxic pollution problems discussed below impact more to the people who live near to the sources of pollution.
+These pollutants may cause serious health effects such as birth defects, development disorders, respiratory problems, cancer and, in some cases, can lead to death.
+Apart from this, it can also have an adverse effect on wildlife and the environment.

-Here is a list of the Top 10 Toxic Pollution Problems our world faces today, in no particular order:
+Here is a list of the Top 13+ Toxic Pollution Problems our world faces today, in no particular order.

 1. Lead-Acid Battery Recycling